 Downsides of a VPN

 As with everything, using a VPN has its downsides.
-Thankfully, the benefits that come with them outweighs their costs.
+Thankfully, the benefits that come with them outweigh their costs.
 Needless to say, it’s essential to consider a few things before deciding to subscribe to a particular service.
-After all, the worst thing that you can have after buying a VPN for the first time are regrets.
+After all, the worst thing that you can have after buying a VPN for the first time is regret.

 Effect on Speed

 The rate at which service providers alter your connection speeds varies greatly.
 Still, you should know that all VPNs hamper your internet speeds to a certain extent – even though they get you off bandwidth throttling.

 If you wish to get the fastest speeds available, you should choose a VPN service that’s famed for being fast.
 Besides that, you should also choose a quick protocol like WireGuard.

 Some Websites Block VPNs